Internet Speed Test: The 4 Best Tools

 The JDN Connection Tester

-Finally, for our last tool, we present the Journal du Net speed tester.
-This tool offers a constant and free evaluation of the speed of your Internet connection and the state of your bandwidth, whether you are on ADSL, cable or fiber optic.
+Finally, for our last tool, we present to you the Journal du Net speed tester.
+This tool provides constant assessment and for free full speed of your Internet connection and the state of your bandwidth, whether you are on ADSL, cable or fiber optic.

-It is not only its freeness that makes it attractive, but also its speed.
-A few seconds are enough for our tool to perform the test - around 10 seconds for an ADSL test.
+It's not just that it's free that makes it attractive, but also its speed.
+It only takes a few seconds for our tool to perform the test – around 10 seconds for an ADSL test.

 Visit the JDN Connection Tester